Earl of Kingston: Family history, 1869–present

-Other family members
+Extended family

-Several other members of the King family may also be mentioned.
 The Honourable Sir Henry King, fourth son of the second Earl, was a politician and soldier.
 The Honourable James William King, younger son of the second Earl, was a rear-admiral in the Royal Navy.
 George King, son of Reverend the Honourable Richard FitzGerald King, younger son of the second Earl, was a major-general in the British Army.

 The Honourable Laurence Harman King-Harman, younger son of the first Viscount Lorton, was the father of Edward King-Harman, a politician (see also Stafford-King-Harman baronets), and Sir Charles King-Harman, High Commissioner to Cyprus.

+A significant cluster of individuals carrying the Kingston surname, in South West Cork, are attributed to a Col. Samuel Kingston settling and establishing a dynasty in the mid 17th century.

 Seats

 The former seat of the King family was Mitchelstown Castle in Mitchelstown, County Cork which was burned down by the IRA in 1922.
 It was home of 1st.
 Lord Kingston.

 Mitchelstown Castle 4th Lord Kingston in 1750 had a grand house, which was probably not the original castle.

 Mitchelstown Castle (built 1776) a Georgian house was built by 2nd Earl Kingston.
-Subsequently demolished in 1823.
+Subsequently, demolished in 1823.

 Mitchelstown Castle (built 1823) was designed by James and George Richard Pain for 3rd.
 Earl of Kingston to be the largest house in Ireland. it was home for 4th and 5th Earls.

-King House, Boyle Co.
-Roscommon, Built for Henry King 3rd.
+King House, Boyle County Roscommon, Built for Henry King 3rd.
 Bt. in 1739, possibly incorporating an earlier 17th c. house.
 Abandoned by the family in early 19th c.

-Rockingham, Boyle, Co.
-Roscommon built in 1810 by John Nash for Robert King, younger son of 2nd.
+Rockingham, Boyle, County Roscommon built in 1810 by John Nash for Robert King, younger son of 2nd.
 Earl Kingston.
 Burnt accidentally 1957.

 Kilronan Castle, Keadue, north County Roscommon.
 Kilronan, reconstruction of Castle Tenison, in 1880s for 8th.
 Earl of Kingston.
 Also the home of 9th Earl of Kingston.
 Abandoned in 1940s following its acquisition by the Irish Land Commission.

 Reconstructed in 2000s for use as a hotel.